Galveston Walking History Tour

 Grand 1894 Opera House: Tales from one of Texas’s most storied performance venues.

-Red Light Coffee Roasters (Red Light District): Scandalous past of Galveston’s vice era, brothels, and bootlegging.
+Red Light District: Scandalous past of Galveston’s vice era, brothels, and bootlegging.

 Start & End Point: 123 Rosenberg St, in front of the Galveston Railroad Museum at Shearn Moody Plaza.
 The tour ends at the same location.